-Prior to a two point calibration, the gain gas concentration has to be set in the submenu "Gain Gas".
-This menu is operated analogously to the "Offset Gas" menu described in Section 7.2.1.
+Prior to a two-point calibration, the gain gas concentration has to be set in the submenu "Gain Gas".
+This menu is operated analogously to the "Offset Gas" menu described in Section 7.1.3.

-7.2.3 Offset Calibration
+7.1.5 Offset Calibration

-Figure 7.4: menu path if only offset is calibrated
+Figure 7.4: menu path if only offset is calibrated.

 After opening the menu "Calibrate", you are asked to apply the offset test gas.
-The third line of the display shows the test gas concentration as set in the "Offset Gas" menu (see Section 7.2.1).
+The third line of the display shows the test gas concentration as set in the "Offset Gas" menu (see Section 7.1.3).
 Please calibrate using the same/a similar flow rate as in your process measurement situation.
 Confirming with "OK" leads to the menu "Stability".
 The second line contains the set test gas concentration ("Targ."), the third line the measured concentration ("Actu. ") using the current (unchanged) calibration.
 Before continuing, wait for a sufficient running-in time to evacuate possible disturbing gases from the device.
 Only continue if the value of the actually measured concentration reaches a final value (you might observe some signal noise around a constant value).
 To start the calibration sampling, select "OK" and press <ENTER>.
 The sampling phase of 10s is started.
 Based on the average measured concentration, the new offset is determined such that the currently measured (and calibrated) value accords with the given test gas concentration within the specifications of the device.
 Repeat the calibration in case the measured concentration after calibration is not in agreement with the test gas concentration.
 By selecting "ESC" and pressing <ENTER>, the offset calibration is repeated.
 With "OK" the calibration is confirmed as correct and the new offset value is saved.

 The following menu offers the option to proceed with the gain calibration.
 Choosing "YES" leads to the gain calibration menu described below.
-For the infrared channels always perform gain calibration.
-For the thermal conductivity signal it is highly recommended to select "NO" at this point.
-The TC gain value is very stable over time - imprecise recalibration might worsen your device's performance!
+It is highly recommended to select "NO" at this point.
+The gain value is very stable over time.
+Faulty gain calibration may worsen the device's performance.
 After quitting the calibration, you are asked to apply process gas again, giving you time to restore your typical process measurement environment while error warnings are deactivated and relays stay frozen.

-7.2.4 Gain Calibration
+7.1.6 Gain Calibration